 Burton Peace Park

-At Craig’s, their Burlington R+D lab named after Craig Kelley, they’re constantly working on tweaking the technology, especially, as of late, the Family Tree Freeride line, like the evo Collective’s Kimmy Fasani inspired High Spirits board.
+At Craig’s, their Burlington R+D lab named after Craig Kelly, they’re constantly working on tweaking the technology, especially, as of late, the Family Tree Freeride line, like the evo Collective’s Kimmy Fasani inspired High Spirits board.
 They also have a bunch of new splitboards including a split version of the Custom for the board’s 20th anniversary, and a splitboard binding, the Hitchhiker, which slides on instead of screwing in.
 All boards are now FSC (Forest Stewardship Council) certified, so they’re focusing on sustainability.

 Burton Presents: Kimmy Fasani

 Burton snowboard boots now use New England ropes to power their Speed Zone and Boa systems.
 These are about as burly as it gets, and have a Lifetime Warranty to back it up.
 Burton also unveiled the X-Base Bindings, built using titanium and carbon for power and stability at a weight that will leave you bamboozled.

 And they’re not slouching in the outerwear and accessories categories either.
 The AK line of outerwear, packs, and gloves continues to deliver the best combination of style and ruggedness so you can stay look and feel your best on the mountain.